anomaly/prestans/README.md

 About the Authors
 -----------------

-prestans was developed by [Devraj Mukherjee](http://twitter.com/mdevraj "Devraj Mukherjee on Twitter") and [Bradley Mclain](http://twitter.com/bradley_mclain "Brad Mclain on Twitter") while building large scale Web applications at Eternity Technologies.
+prestans was developed by [Devraj Mukherjee](http://twitter.com/mdevraj "Devraj Mukherjee on Twitter") and [Bradley Mclain](http://twitter.com/bradley_mclain "Brad Mclain on Twitter") while building large scale Web applications at Anomaly Software.
 These applications run on a Google's App Engine and servers running Apache + mod_wsgi.

 We sometimes have things to say on our Twitter streams and are actively involved on our mailing list.